carbonplan/blog/posts/compliance-users-release.md

 ---
 version: 1.0.0
 title: Who is using which offsets in California?
-authors: Freya Chay,Jeremy Freeman,Danny Cullenward
+authors:
+  - Freya Chay
+  - Jeremy Freeman
+  - Danny Cullenward
 date: 01-05-2022
 summary: A new tool for tracking the use of carbon offsets for compliance in California's cap-and-trade program.
 card: compliance-users-release